Contact Us

 - bp2615@cumc.columbia.edu bp2615@cumc.columbia.edu

-Breanna Patterson ’24 SIPA has served as a major gift officer at Columbia Mailman since 2022.
+Breanna Patterson (’24 SIPA), major gifts officer, has been with Columbia Mailman since 2022.
 Before this role, she spent three years at Columbia Business School working in both corporate relations and individual giving.
-At CBS, she also managed the David and Lyn Silfen Distinguished Leadership Series hosting speakers such as Reed Hastings, the Co-Founder and Co-CEO of Netflix, and Ajay Banga, Former President and CEO of Mastercard.
-Before Columbia, Breanna worked in the legal sector and with various non-profit organizations.
+At the Business School, she also managed the David and Lyn Silfen Distinguished Leadership Series, which hosted speakers such as Reed Hastings, the co-founder and co-CEO of Netflix, and Ajay Banga, former president and CEO of Mastercard.
+Before Columbia, Breanna worked in the legal sector and with various nonprofit organizations.

-Breanna earned an Executive Masters in Public Administration from Columbia University’s School of International and Public Affairs and received a Bachelors of Arts in English from the University of Connecticut, Storrs.
-Breanna is originally from Greenwich, CT.
+Breanna earned an MPA from Columbia University School of International and Public Affairs and received a BA in English from the University of Connecticut, Storrs.
+Breanna is originally from Greenwich, Connecticut.
 She enjoys reading, writing, painting, and traveling.

 Emily Skilton